MOTUS PRIVACY NOTICE

 Additionally, under the following circumstances, Motus may provide third parties with the information that it has collected from a User, provided that the sharing is conducted for one of the following purposes:

-We may share your personal information with our parent companies, subsidiaries, joint ventures, or companies under common control with us where it is in our legitimate interests to do so for internal administrative purposes (for example, for corporate strategy, compliance, auditing and monitoring, research and development and quality assurance).
+Where permitted in accordance with applicable law, we may share your personal information with our parent companies, subsidiaries, joint ventures, or companies under common control with us where it is in our legitimate interests to do so for internal administrative purposes (for example, for corporate strategy, compliance, auditing and monitoring, research and development and quality assurance).

 STORING YOUR PERSONAL INFORMATION